Barclays Green Home Mortgages

-You could apply for a Barclays Green Home Mortgage if you're buying an energy efficient new-build property from one of our partner housebuilders, Berkeley Group, Crest Nicholson, Countryside Properties, Redrow and Barratt Homes.
+You could apply for a Barclays Green Home Mortgage if you’re buying a new-build property directly from the builder or developer.

-If the home you want to purchase has an energy efficiency rating of 81 or above, or is in energy efficiency bands A or B, you could get lower rates on certain fixed rate mortgages.
+If the home you want to buy has an energy efficiency rating of 81 or above, or is in energy efficiency bands A or B, you could get lower rates on some fixed-term mortgages.